Gangaajal: Plot

-Sadhu's men try to vandalise the shop of a pan vendor who testified against Sunder before Amit destroys it.
-At the jail, when Amit goes home, Sunder fights with Bachcha and his colleagues.
+Sadhu's men try to vandalise the shop of a pan vendor who testified against Sunder before Amit stops them and threw them in jail.
+At the jail, when Amit goes home, Sunder's two Stooges Munna Thakur and Kesari fight with Bachcha and his colleagues due to their betrayal.
 Bachcha throws acid into the men's eyes, an act that is locally referred to as gangaajal.
 The incident leads to controversy and the police are accused of vigilante justice.
 Taking macabre inspiration from the incident, local police officials also throw acid in the eyes of criminals in their jails, creating an acute fear throughout Tejpur and falling crime rates.
-The violent nature of the act finds support with the public.
+The violent nature of the act finds support with the public, although Anuradha is caught by accident in this and is wounded by acid.

 Gangaajal becomes an instrument of instant, extrajudicial justice.
 While all officers deny their involvement in the incident, Bachcha writes his confession in a letter and submits it to Amit.
 When Bachcha reaches his home, he finds Sunder has taken his son and wife hostage.
-After a brief struggle, Sunder kills Bachcha by shooting him in the eyes.
+After a brief struggle, When Sunder kills Bachcha by shooting him in the eyes.
 Enraged, Amit issues a search warrant for Sunder and warns Sadhu to tell Sunder to surrender himself.
 Sadhu applies for bail for Sunder but before Sunder is produced in the court, he is arrested and taken to jail.
 This time, the court rejects Sunder's bail application and orders the police to keep Sunder in custody.

 Sadhu, however, influences the local minister to release his son but Amit refuses and is sent on emergency leave.
 Sunder is released and disrupts the marriage of the woman he kidnapped and kills her mother.
 Unable to bear the loss, the woman kills herself.
-Amit detains Sadhu and Sunder, and takes them to the police station but an enraged mob stops Amit and demand their deaths by gangaajal.
+Amit detains Sadhu and Sunder, and takes them to the police station but an furious mob stops Amit and demand their deaths by gangaajal.
 Amit prevents the mob from killing them, saying anarchy only brings social decadence.
 He wants Sadhu and Sunder to be tried by the law but they escape.
 They hold a family hostage to ward Amit off and a fight takes place between them.
 Sunder and Sadhu are killed after falling onto a plough, piercing their eyes.